scottx611x/CSCI-S-40/Lecture/Lectures.md

 - 802.1p Ethernet Priority Protocol
  - 3 bits
  - Not widely used
-- In networking there are only a handful of really good ideas: Muxing, VLANs.
+- In networking, there are only a handful of really good ideas: Muxing, VLANs.
-- VXLAN really extendes VLAN and provides DataCenter scale support (12 bits wasn't enough)
+- VXLAN really extends VLAN and provides Datacenter scale support (12 bits weren’t enough)
 - Some last questions about VLANS
  - A VLAN can span multiple sites (buildings on a campus)
  - There is no best way to assign users, but there are multiple ways (MAC, Router port, etc)